OpenCTI-Platform/opencti/docs/docs/usage/ask-ai.md

 !!! tip "Enterprise edition"

-    Ask AI is available under the "Filigran Entreprise Edition" license.
+    Ask AI is available under the "OpenCTI Enterprise Edition" license.

     [Please read the dedicated page to have all information](../administration/enterprise.md)